Skip to content

 Gifts

 Gifts include gifts received by justices, their spouses or their dependent children from any source other than a relative.
-Justices are only required to disclose gifts worth more than $166 and whose aggregate value with other gifts from the same source exceed $415 within the reporting period, generally a calendar year.
+Justices are only required to disclose gifts whose aggregate value from the same source exceeds a certain threshold ($480 in 2023) within the reporting period and gifts that are individually worth more than 40% of that threshold.
 This only captures gifts that have been disclosed, which ProPublica reporting shows can be incomplete.

 Report Year Description Value